gregfenton/example-firestore-distributed-counter/README.md

 ## Running in your cloud-based Firebase project

+### Deploying to Firebase
+1. ensure you are using the correct project `firebase use <PROJECT_NAME>`
-1. deploy to your cloud project with `firebase deploy --only functions,firestore`
+1. deploy to your cloud project with `deploy --only functions,firestore,pubsub`

+### Enable unauthorized execution of the HTTP functions

-1. enable unauthenticated access to `httpBatchCreateTraditional` by following [these After Deployment instructions](https://cloud.google.com/functions/docs/securing/managing-access-iam#after_deployment)
+To enable unauthenticated access to the HTTP functions, we used [these instructions](https://cloud.google.com/functions/docs/securing/managing-access-iam#after_deployment), but you can use the following commands instead:

+1. `gcloud config set project <PROJECT_NAME>`
+1. `gcloud functions add-iam-policy-binding httpBatchCreateTraditional --member="allUsers" --role="roles/cloudfunctions.invoker"`
+1. `gcloud functions add-iam-policy-binding httpBatchCreateDistributed --member="allUsers" --role="roles/cloudfunctions.invoker"`
+1. `gcloud functions add-iam-policy-binding httpBatchCreateDistPubSub --member="allUsers" --role="roles/cloudfunctions.invoker"`

+### Deploying & running
 1. cause the system to load a batch of `traditional` docs (you can get the URL for the HTTP function from Firebase Console >> Functions):
    `wget -Sv -Ooutput.txt --method=POST --body-data="batchSize=10" https://YOUR_FIREBASE_PROJECT.cloudfunctions.net/httpBatchCreateTraditional`
 1. Re-run the above URL changing the `batchSize` parameter.
 1. cause the system to load a batch of `distributed` docs:
    `wget -Sv -Ooutput.txt --method=POST --body-data="batchSize=10" http://YOUR_FIREBASE_PROJECT.cloudfunctions.net/httpBatchCreateDistributed`
+1. Re-run the above URL changing the `batchSize` parameter.
+1. cause the system to load a batch of `distPubSub` docs:
+   `wget -Sv -Ooutput.txt --method=POST --body-data="batchSize=10" http://YOUR_FIREBASE_PROJECT.cloudfunctions.net/httpBatchCreateDistPubSub`
 1. Re-run the above URL changing the `batchSize` parameter.

 # To reset the system